-- a.
-All exhibitors in Hunt Seat (both over fences and on the flat), Dressage, Saddle Seat, Bareback, Trail, English/Western Pattern, Reining, Ranch Riding and Gymkhana classes are required to wear ASTM/SEI approved protective riding helmets. - i.
-Helmets are required to be worn by all riders age 9 and under at all times on the grounds or on the horse. - ii.
+- 26. Fitting and showing or horsemanship basics is required for all exhibitors and each project animal.
+Halter classes do not meet this requirement. - 27.
+All exhibitors in Hunt Seat (both over fences and on the flat), Dressage, Saddle Seat, Bareback, Trail, English/Western Pattern, Reining, Ranch Riding and Gymkhana classes are required to wear ASTM/SEI approved protective riding helmets. - a.
+Helmets are required to be worn by all riders age 9 and under at all times on the grounds or on the horse. - b.
 All riders must wear helmets in the warm up ring and ANY TIME WHEN MOUNTED OUTSIDE THE SHOW RING.
-Proper riding attire is required at all times, including the warm up ring. - b.
-Clubs/Exhibitors must sign up for a kitchen duty and turn in drinks to receive their class packets. - c.
+Proper riding attire is required at all times, including the warm up ring. - 28.
+Clubs/Exhibitors must sign up for a kitchen duty and turn in drinks to receive their class packets. - 29.
 Any class changes (due to errors or change in horses) must be made by 12 PM Saturday afternoon before the show, so that the Horse Show Office may make the necessary corrections and/or combine or split classes.
-Changes requested after 12 PM on Saturday will be at the discretion of the board and/or show committee with no guarantees. - d.
+Changes requested after 12 PM on Saturday will be at the discretion of the board and/or show committee with no guarantees. - 30.
 Scratches can only be made by the rider or the leader.
-Scratches CANNOT be undone. - e.
+Scratches CANNOT be undone. - 31.
 All clubs and independent exhibitors will be required to keep stall, tack, and picnic and wash rack areas clean, neatly arranged, properly identified and appropriately decorated.
-Club picnic areas CAN-NOT block water hydrants or be within 50 feet of the animal barns and tents. - f.
+Club picnic areas CAN NOT block water hydrants or be within 50 feet of the animal barns and tents. - 32.
 Classes that have been combined or split will be announced at various times throughout the show and will also be posted on bulletin boards at the top of the hill.
-It is the exhibitor's responsibility to check the postings and listen to announcements.
+It is the exhibitor's responsibility to check the postings and listen to announcements. - 33.
+Exhibitors may NOT add any classes during show week.

-9. Definitions
+Definitions

-- a.
-PEP (Proud Equestrian Program) ages 7-19.
+- 34. PEP (Proud Equestrian Program) ages 7-19.
 Sunday only exhibitors.
-Riders with disabilities. - b.
-Ranch Riding is a western pattern class for a forward moving horse. - c.
-Horse's ages are based on the calendar year (January 1 to December 31) they were foaled. - d.
+Riders with disabilities. - 35.
+Ranch Riding is a western pattern class for a forward moving horse. - 36.
+Horse's ages are based on the calendar year (January 1 to December 31) they were foaled. - 37.
 Junior horses and ponies (animals 5 years old and under) will be shown in regular age group in fitting and showing.
 Junior horses and ponies may be shown in junior horse & Pony pleasure and equitation classes OR in age group pleasure and equitation classes (not both).
 They may also be shown in bareback, novice or beginner Hunter classes, Versatility, Dressage, Riding Pattern, Reining, Ranch Ridging, Trail and Gymkhana classes.
-Exhibitors showing in the Junior Horse & Pony classes are NOT eligible for championship. - e.
-Ponies must measure less than or equal to 56" in height at the withers. - f.
-Shod ponies will be allowed one half inch for the thickness of the shoes. - g.
-Novice is defined as the first or second year in an event. - h.
-Miniature horses must measure 38" at the last hair of the mane. - i.
-Exhibitors age groups are defined as the following: - i.
-Junior (10-12-year-old) - ii.
-Intermediate (13-15-year-old) - iii.
-Senior (16-19-year-old)
+Exhibitors showing in the Junior Horse & Pony classes are NOT eligible for championship. - 38.
+Ponies must measure less than or equal to 56" in height at the withers. - 39.
+Shod ponies will be allowed one half inch for the thickness of the shoes. - 40.
+Novice is defined as the first or second year in an event. - 41.
+Miniature horses must measure 38" or less at the last few hairs of the mane. - 42.
+Exhibitors age groups are defined as the following: - a.
+Junior (10-12-year-old) - b.
+Intermediate (13-15-year-old) - c.
+Senior (16-19-year-old) - 43.

-j.
 Halter classes are separate from Showmanship classes.
 Halter is judged based on the confirmation and cleanliness of the horse according to breed standards.
 If numbers allow, class splits will be determined based on horse's gender (mare class and gelding class).

-10. Specific Class Rules
+Specific Class Rules